jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 Note the priority of `15` in the `add_action()` call.
 It's generally good practice to bump that number up above the default of `10` to make sure your function runs after registration functions from others.

 It is not always the case that you will know the pattern name.
 When WordPress loads remote patterns from the Pattern Directory, the patterns included will change over time.
 If you attempt to unregister them by name, you will forever be playing catchup.
-The good news is that WordPress provides a simple filter hook that allows you to disable remote patterns.
+The good news is that WordPress provides a simple filter hook that allows you to disable them.

-If you add the following single line of code to your `functions.php` file, it will disable remote patterns:
+If you add the following single line of code to your `functions.php` file, it will disable all remote patterns:

 ```php
 add_filter( 'should_load_remote_block_patterns', '__return_false' );